When is St. Patrick’s Day?

 Feel free to share your experiences as a foreigner in the US celebrating St. Patrick’s Day in the US in the comments below.

-Jennifer Kumar is the Managing Director of Authentic Journeys in Kochi, India helping Indians to mingle with more confidence in business situations with Americans.
+Jennifer Kumar is the Managing Director of Authentic Journeys.
+She provides coaching to help international business professionals communicate with success with US Americans.

 Are Americans Superstitious?

 Photo credits for parade dancers and dressed up dog: Krishna Kumar

 Updated March 2018, April 2020